sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 -----> cd c:\Path\To\examples\SimpleApplication\build
 -----> cmake ../

-Note that *cmake ../* the cmake command tells cmake to generate build files (Makefile in this case) in the current directory (build), and to use one directory up (../) as the source directory that also contains the CMakeLists.txt
+Note that the *cmake ../* command tells cmake to generate build files (Makefile in this case) in the current directory (build), and to use one directory up (../) as the source directory that also contains the CMakeLists.txt

 **3a-5.** Compile the program based on the Cmake-generated Makefile by running the following command: